Slangborgh16/llm-coin-flip/experiment.md

 I find it interesting that asking GPT to flip a random coin makes the output even more biased.
 I'm not sure why this happens.
-When it comes to the high failure rates at high temperatures, maybe an improved system prompt would reduce the failure rate at the expense of using more tokens.
+When it comes to the increased failure rates at high temperatures, maybe an improved system prompt would reduce the failure rate at the expense of using more tokens.

 An expansion of this experiment would be to let GPT see its previous output.
-Would it try to balance the number of heads and tails it outputs?
+Would it try to balance the number of heads and tails it produces?
-With a large number of trials, including all previous output would likely exceed the context window of the model.
+With a large number of trials, including all previous output in a single API request would likely exceed the context window of the model.
 Perhaps a better idea would be to send only the N most recent outputs.
 The value of N could be a new parameter to play around with, too.